Steller's eider: Reproduction

-Vocalization
+Vocal behaviour

-Males make a low jumbled growling sound, while females make a discrete qua-haaa sound of a similar tone.
+Males make a low jumbled growling sound, while females make a discrete "qua-haaa" sound of a similar tone.
 Males have also been reported to produce a repetitive crackling sound when females go underwater.
 Notably, the males court the females in silence.
 During flight, their feathers produce a mechanical whistling sound.

-Molt
+Moult

-After breeding, Steller's eiders gather in high-density flocks to synchronously molt (replace all their feather at the same time) in Arctic lagoons in northwest Asia and along the Alaska peninsula.
-They remain flightless for about three weeks, but the entire flight-feather molt lasts from July to October.
-Juveniles molt first, followed by adult males and adult females.
+After breeding, Steller's eiders gather in high-density flocks to moult (replace all their feather at the same time) synchronously in Arctic lagoons in northwest Asia and along the Alaska peninsula.
+They remain flightless for about three weeks, but the entire flight-feather moult lasts from July to October.
+Juveniles moult first, followed by adult males and adult females.

 Threats

 The decline of Alaska-breeding Steller's eider population is predominantly unclear.
 It has been attributed to changes to the Arctic climate, increased predation rates, hunting and consumption of lead shot, and disease.
 Since their listing, additional threats such as exposure to oil and other contaminants have been identified.